-Some feared that the referendum or full separation from Sudan would spark reignited violence between the north and the south.
+Some feared that the referendum or full separation from Sudan would reignite violence between the north and the south.
 Despite the fears, and with support from the international community, a peaceful referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.

-A political crisis that began in December 2013 has erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, battle Nuer forces loyal to former Vice President Riek Machar for control of key towns.
-Citizens have been targeted for murder, rape, assault, and torture based on their ethnic identity.
+A political crisis that began in 2013 erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, have battled Nuer forces loyal to former Vice President Riek Machar.
+Forces on both sides have targeted civilians based on their ethnic identity—using murder, rape, assault, and torture.

 The regional Intergovernmental Authority on Development (IGAD) brokered a power-sharing agreement in August 2015 with support from the United States and other members of the international community.
-Renewed clashes between the army and the Sudan People’s Liberation Army-in-Opposition (SPLA/IO) erupted in the capital Juba in July 2016 shortly after a Transitional Government of National Unity was formed, prompting SPLA/IO leader Riek Machar to flee the country and fighting to spread to previously unaffected areas.
+The agreement fell apart after renewed clashes between the army and the Sudan People’s Liberation Army-in-Opposition (SPLA/IO) erupted in the capital, Juba, in July 2016.
+The violence prompted Machar, the opposition leader, to flee the country and fighting spread to previously unaffected areas.